bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-We know that we are there because we\'re doing ls, we see the exact same files as we see here on the left side and then we can run npm install and this will install all of the dependencies.
+We know that we are there because we&apos;re doing ls, we see the exact same files as we see here on the left side and then we can run npm install and this will install all of the dependencies.
 While the two dependencies that are specified here, but also a lot of co-dependencies, because Express, to actually perform its function, will need some core dependencies, which are for example these accepts, array-flatten and so on and so forth.

-There\'s actually a bunch of these, which come with express and mongoose.
+There&apos;s actually a bunch of these, which come with express and mongoose.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ 185  (117) ~~~~~~~~~~~~~~~~~-->